 - Service providers can reduce turnaround times and equipment and labour costs, thus making costs cheaper for end-users.

 - Access to Smartphones is widespread

 - There are an estimated 2.5 billion Smartphones in circulation worldwide.
 So, gaining data from lateral flow test results via Smartphones is possible for almost a third of the world’s population.

-In fact, there is a steady growth in quantitative lateral flow diagnostics using both desktop and mobile devices; we highlight the reasons for this in a series of guides called: What’s driving lateral flow diagnostics growth?
+In fact, there is a steady growth in lateral flow diagnostics using both desktop and mobile devices; we highlight the reasons for this in a series of guides called: What’s driving lateral flow diagnostics growth?

 Many of the features and benefits of combining Smartphones and lateral flow tests was the reason why Abingdon Health launched AppDx.
 AppDx is a customisable lateral flow Smartphone reader App that utilises an intuitive user interface that can be cost-effectively adapted to meet the individual test requirements of assays already in the market or going through test development.

 Published 30th January 2019